the-drunken-cod/MobTalismans/README.md

 <br>

 ## Intents & Goals
-- Provide useful utilities against annoying mobs
+- Provide useful utilities against annoying mobs or unwanted game mechanics
 - Enhance gameplay without conveying a feeling of becoming too overpowered or trivializing mob interactions
-- Occupy the more rarely used accessory slots
-- Be modpack friendly (many config options, easy gating of progression when altering recipes)
+- Be modpack and contribution friendly (many config options, easy gating of progression when altering recipes, resources licensed under MIT, etc.)

 <br>

 ## Installation
-1. Create a **Minecraft Java Edition v1.21.1 instance with [the NeoForge modloader.](https://neoforged.net/)**
+1. Create a **Minecraft Java Edition 1.21.1 instance with [the NeoForge modloader.](https://neoforged.net/)**
   Using a launcher like [ATLauncher](https://atlauncher.com/) or [MultiMC](https://multimc.org/) will simplify this process.
 2. Download the latest Mob Talismans mod jar from the [**releases page.**](https://github.com/the-drunken-cod/MobTalismans/releases)
 3. Download the latest version of the mod [**Accessories.**](https://modrinth.com/mod/accessories/versions?l=neoforge&g=1.21.1)